-The Groveport-Madison School District shall provide the SRO of each campus and any SRO supervisor the following materials and facilities, which are deemed necessary to the performance of the SRO's duties:
+The District shall provide the SRO the following materials and facilities, which are deemed necessary to the performance of the SRO's duties:

-- 1) Access to a properly lighted private office, which shall contain a telephone, a secure computer and printer, which may be used for general business purposes. - 2) A location for files and records which can be properly locked and secured. - 3) A desk with drawers, chair, worktable, filing cabinet, and office supplies. - 4) The opportunity for SROs to address teachers, school administrators and student families about the SRO program, goals, and objectives. - 5) The opportunity to provide input regarding criminal justice problems relating to students.

-- 6) The opportunity to address teachers and school administrators about criminal justice problems relating to students during in-service workdays. - 7) The District Emergency Operations Manual, Crisis Plan, Student Handbook/Code of Conduct and other related materials as deemed appropriate. - 8) School staff designee for referrals for counseling and other school-based and/or community based supportive services for students and families. - 9) SROs shall respect the sensitive nature of student privacy and shall abide by all applicable confidentiality, privacy policies, applicable laws, and FERPA. - 10) Encourage attendance for secondary Assistant Principals at NASRO Basic SRO training. - 11) Provide training to teachers, administrators, staff and SROs about when to directly involve SROs with student misconduct and about available alternatives to arrest.
+- 1) Access to a properly lighted private office, which shall contain a telephone, a secure computer and printer, which may be used for general business purposes. - 2) A location for files and records which can be properly locked and secured. - 3) A desk with drawers, chair, worktable, filing cabinet, and office supplies. - 4) The opportunity for SROs to address teachers, school administrators and student families about the SRO program, goals, and objectives. - 5) The opportunity to provide input regarding criminal justice problems relating to students. - 6) The opportunity to address teachers and school administrators about criminal justice problems relating to students during in-service workdays. - 7) The District Emergency Management Plan, Student Handbook/Code of Conduct and other related materials as deemed appropriate. - 8) School staff designee for referrals for counseling and other school-based and/or community based supportive services for students and families. - 9) Encourage attendance for secondary Assistant Principals at NASRO Basic SRO training. - 10) Provide training to teachers, administrators, staff and SROs about when to directly involve SROs with student misconduct and about available alternatives to arrest.